dapgo/P8Apps/apps/widclkbttm/README.md

 This very basic app, displays time in the bottom area.
 It will work only with apps supporting widgets, and not overwritting the bottom area.

+Note that this widget will not work well on apps using setLCDMode("80x80"

 1st screen -